Common Legal Mistakes in Direct Selling Business

 • Do not register properly

-• Fail to maintain proper records
+• Fail to maintain records

 • Ignore consumer protection guidelines